s-hermann/hello-world/README.md

 ## Description

 This is my first git repository.
-These changes to readme file should illustarate the brunch concept.
+These changes to readme file should illustarate the branch concept.
 As it is a markdown file, lets try to put a bit markdown typical formatting:

 ```